-- Diagram: Identify all inputs, outputs, flows, measurement points and control points on the apparatus.
-Also include maximum (or minimum) operating conditions when significantly different from ambient. - For existing setups, you must not submit a photocopy or make a direct copy of a previous diagram but should create one by studying the apparatus.
+Identify all inputs, outputs, flows, measurement points and control points on the apparatus.
+Also include maximum (or minimum) operating conditions when significantly different from ambient.

+- For existing setups, you must not submit a photocopy or make a direct copy of a previous diagram but should create one by studying the apparatus.
 Creating the diagram is an excellent way to develop a good understanding of the apparatus. - In some cases, especially involving simple wet chemistry, a procedure may be sufficient and can be listed in Sec 2.1. - Supervisors must confirm the diagram by visiting the apparatus.
-Signing without visual confirmation is a serious breach of department health & safety policy.
+Signing without visual confirmation is a serious breach of department health & safety policy. - Please upload your diagram to Assura as a PDF.

-Figure 7 - An example process flow diagram based on the pump application lab.
+Figure 9 - An example process flow diagram based on the pump application lab.
 Colour is not required and is just added for clarity for this example.